PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/commands/PSFramework/Get-PSFMessage.md

 ```

 ### -Target
-Only messags handling the specified target will be returned.
+Only messages handling the specified target will be returned.

 ```yaml
 Type: Object